 Asia-Pacific Economic Cooperation (APEC) was established in 1989 to leverage the growing interdependence of economies in this region.
 It comprises 21 members.
 Singapore is one of the 12 founding member economies of APEC, and last held the APEC Chairmanship in 2009.

-Singapore recognises that APEC is an important platform for promoting economic cooperation and deepening regional economic integration in the Asia Pacific region, which in turn strengthen regional peace and security between member economies.
-According to a report published by the APEC Policy Support Unit, APEC economies accounted for an estimated 60 percent of world GDP and 47 percent of global trade in 2017.
-As a hub for trade and commerce in the region, Singapore supports the common goals of free and open trade and investment which APEC has undertaken since the Bogor Declaration of 1994.
+Singapore recognises that APEC is an important platform for promoting greater trade and investment liberalisation and facilitation, and deepening regional economic integration, which in turn strengthen development and growth in and between member economies in the Asia-Pacific region.
+According to a report published by the APEC Policy Support Unit, APEC economies accounted for 62 percent of global nominal GDP and 47 percent of global trade in 2022.
+Vis-à-vis Singapore, over 75 percent of our global trade in goods and services are from APEC economies.

 More information on its work can be found on the official APEC website.